alena-shs/antimine-mobile-tests/README.md

 ## :runner: Test cases run
 ### Automated test cases
 - Main page tests
-  - [x] Verify that the main page content is correct
+  - [x] Verify that the main page has all the required links
-  - [x] Verify that the ABOUT page content is correct
+  - [x] Verify that the ABOUT page has all the required content
 - Tutorial tests
-  - [x] Verify that tutorial page content is correct
+  - [x] Verify that tutorial page has all the required content
   - [x] Verify that a new game can be started directly from tutorial
 ### Manual test cases
 - Main page